Principal Investigator: Dr Alex Mullen

 Research Fellow on the epigraphic database: Simona Stoyanova

-After a BA in Classical Philology from Sofia University “St. Kliment Ohridski”, Bulgaria, I did a Master’s in Classics and Digital Humanities at King’s College London, where I became involved in the EpiDoc community.
-I have worked in Digital Classics since graduation, first on two major digital epigraphy projects at KCL – Inscriptions of Roman Cyrenaica and IOSPE: Ancient Inscriptions of the Northern Black Sea.
-Between 2013-2015 I worked at the Humboldt Chair of Digital Humanities at the University of Leipzig as a research associate on the Open Greek and Latin (OGL) project for digitisation of ancient sources in the public domain as part of the Perseus Digital Library, and on two research projects from the Leipzig Open Fragmentary Text Series (LOFTS): the Digital Fragmenta Historicorum Graecorum (DFHG) and the Digital Marmor Parium.
+I have worked in Digital Classics since graduation (BA Sofia, MA KCL), first on two major digital epigraphy projects at KCL – Inscriptions of Roman Cyrenaica and IOSPE: Ancient Inscriptions of the Northern Black Sea.
+Between 2013-2015 I worked at the University of Leipzig as a research associate on the Open Greek and Latin (OGL) project for digitisation of ancient sources in the public domain as part of the Perseus Digital Library, and on two research projects from the Leipzig Open Fragmentary Text Series (LOFTS): the Digital Fragmenta Historicorum Graecorum (DFHG) and the Digital Marmor Parium.
 In 2016 I returned to London to work on IOSPE again, and later joined the Institute of Classical Studies, University of London, as a research fellow in library and information science.

-Sub-Project (Graffiti of Lugdunum) Director: Dr Morgane Andrieu
+Research Collaborator (Graffiti of Gaul): Dr Morgane Andrieu

 Morgane Andrieu holds a PhD jointly awarded by Paris-Sorbonne and Lausanne Universities.
 Her research focuses on understanding the use and spread of Latin writing in Gaul and the dynamics of cultural transfers in other provinces via the archaeology of writing.
 As an archaeo-epigrapher with a specialization in the study of graffiti, she studies the epigraphic habit, including early writing, its distribution and wide diversity depending on the archaeological contexts.
 Morgane’s Graffites en Gaule Lyonnaise, was awarded the Prix Bulliot (2017) and the John Gillam Prize (2018).
 This research produced the largest French corpus of graffiti on pottery published to date.
 She was subsequently a Research Fellow at the LabEx ARCHIMEDE, analyzing the spread of writing in Gallia Narbonensis.